renaissance-publishing/renaissance/content/chapters/13-wealth-income-and-lifestyles.md

 As an example, Fire the scholar has wealth level 3—he's an educated professional, and he makes a comfortable living for himself.
 He gets 3 dots at level 3, 4 dots at level 2, and 4 dots at level 1—and, of course, no dots at level 0, since there aren't level 0 wealth dots.

-Your wealth dots start out *full,* but they can also be *depleted*.
+Your wealth dots start out *full*, but they can also be *depleted*.
 A depleted dot isn't gone, it's just taped-out; you've used the liquid part of those assets, so they can't be used in bartering (see Bartering below).
-Depleted dots can be *restored;* one way to do this is by working for an income (see Income, Investments and Lifestyles below)
+Depleted dots can be *restored*; one way to do this is by working for an income (see Income, Investments and Lifestyles below)

 ## Purchasing Things